IrfanaIbrahim/Human-In-Loop-Single-Agent/README.md

 Propose tool actions
 Allow you to:
 ✅ Execute
-✏️ Edit
+✏️ Edit  - Direct JSON edit
-💬 Provide feedback
+💬 Provide feedback - Can provide feedback in our natural language
 ❌ Cancel

 Need to set your Open API Key & Install required dependencies.